Recommendations & Conclusions

 There are insufficient disincentives for bad practice in the digital advertising market.
 Bad actors can exploit the ecosystem, monetising harmful content through major platforms.
 Following Principle 3, Ofcom should be empowered to give penalty notices to platforms when they allow harmful content to be monetised through their services.
 These penalties …

-Government response.
 The government rejects the recommendation to empower Ofcom to issue penalty notices specifically for platforms monetizing harmful content.
-It clarifies that the Online Safety Act enables Ofcom to take enforcement action for failures in systems and processes related to illegal …
+It clarifies that the Online Safety Act enables Ofcom to take enforcement action for failures in systems and processes related to illegal content and content harmful to …

 Department for Science, Innovation and Technology